tlarrieu/dotfiles/README.md

 This repository contains my personal config files for various applications.
 This is first and foremost designed for my own needs (backup / bootstrapping from various places).
-I would ***not*** advise to run the makefile as it will forcefully link everything, plus a whole lot more.
+I would ***not*** advise to run the Justfile as it will forcefully link everything, plus a whole lot more.

+## Installation

+- `just -l` for the list of available recipes
+- `just bootstrap` to install everything

 ## Goals